 Q What attracted you to GEA?

-Q What do you like about your job?
+Q What do you enjoy most about your job?

 The fact that we facilitate R&D projects from the idea to the market.
 Shaping the idea, optimizing it and developing it into a real, innovative product that adds value to the customer really gives you the possibility to make an impact and leave a fingerprint.
 Seeing the fruit of your labour in form of a product that is launched to market gives you something to be proud of.

 Q What are the main challenges?

 Prioritizing the work that we do and selecting the right things to develop.
 Although this is not entirely our decision, since the developments are driven by sales, we are able to propose and recommend developments for the future.

 Q What are your ambitions for the future?

 I have two main aims: one is to boost the innovation culture in my organization and the other is to bring R&D even closer to the business.
 We have come a long way, but there are still some steps to take.
 Also, I would like us to improve the handover of our developments to the sales department.
 It would be of great benefit if we could not only give them a finished product, but also everything around the product that is necessary to bring it to the market successfully.